Other Columbia River Info

 Above: Lower Granite Dam releases water from the lower Snake River through its spillways.
 Lower Granite is one of four lower Snake River dams in the Columbia River Basin.

-The U.S. Government entered into two memorandums of understanding (MOU) with various parties to stay litigation, both of which happened over winter in 2023-2024.
+The U.S. Government entered into two memorandums of understanding (MOU) with various parties to stay litigation, both of which happened in 2023.

 One MOU is with the Confederated Tribes of the Colville Reservation, Spokane Tribe of Indians, and the Coeur d’Alene Tribe to support the implementation of the Upper Columbia United Tribes’ (UCUT) Phase 2 Implementation Plan (P2IP) for testing the feasibility of reintroduction of salmon in the Upper Columbia River Basin over a period of 20 years.
 This resulted in a 20-year stay in litigation.

 The second MOU is with Oregon, Washington, the Nez Perce Tribe, Confederated Tribes and Bands of the Yakama Nation, the Confederated Tribes of the Warm Springs Reservation of Oregon, the Confederated Tribes of the Umatilla Indian Reservation, and the National Wildlife Federation plaintiffs that is intended to pause the Columbia River System (CRS) litigation for up to 10 years.
-This MOU and the commitments made by the U.S. Government, referred to as the Resilient Columbia Basin Agreement (RCBA) is important for several reasons:
+We refer to this MOU and the commitments made by the U.S. Government as the Resilient Columbia Basin Agreement (RCBA).
+Here are several things it does:

-• It will shift the focus away from litigation and the uncertainty that litigation brings and allow for additional focus on planning and completing projects.
+• It shifts the focus away from litigation and the uncertainty that litigation brings and allows for additional focus on planning and completing projects.

-• The U.S. Army Corps of Engineers (USACE) will be able to meaningfully contribute to improvements in conditions for salmon and other native fish in the CRS with an increased focus on ecosystem restoration rather than just compliance with the Endangered Species Act.
+• Enables the U.S. Army Corps of Engineers (USACE) to leverage regional partnerships to expand its contributions to improvements in conditions for salmon and other native fish in the CRS which are a vital resource for the people of the Pacific Northwest.

 • Provides an opportunity to make improvements to system infrastructure and address maintenance backlogs.

-• Leverages the programs and resources of multiple federal agencies to accomplish a shared goal in collaboration with regional sovereigns.
+• Leverages the programs and resources of multiple federal agencies to accomplish shared goals in collaboration with regional sovereigns.

 Our Commitments: